T/E's Approach to Keystone Exams

 - Scoring proficient or advanced on each Keystone Exam.

-- Earning a locally established grade on the courses associated with each Keystone Exam, and demonstrate readiness for postsecondary engagement through three pieces of evidence from the student’s career portfolio aligned to student goals and career plan.
+- Earning a passing grade on the courses associated with each Keystone Exam, and demonstrate readiness for postsecondary engagement through three pieces of evidence from the student’s career portfolio aligned to student goals and career plan.
 Examples of evidence will include SAT Subject tests, AP level concurrent coursework, higher education acceptance, community learning project, completion of an internship, externship or co-op or full-time employment.

 School accountability.
 The state requires all students to take Keystone Exams in Algebra 1, Literature, and Biology to measure the effectiveness of all schools.
 Results for each school are gathered and published annually.
 The State has established the Future Ready PA Index which is comprised on multiple measures of student achievement, including Keystone Exam results.

 The first requirement is that all students must participate in the Algebra 1, Literature, and Biology Keystone Exams at least once before the end of 11th grade.
-Even though the exams are not a graduation requirement for students in grades 10 and 11, those students are still required to take the Keystone Exams for the purposes of school accountability.
+Even though the exams are not a graduation requirement for students in grades 11, these students are still required to take the Keystone Exams for the purposes of school accountability.
 Remediation and retesting are not required for any student.

 Additionally, Keystone Exams are the statewide assessment that Pennsylvania uses to comply with accountability requirements in the federal Every Student Succeeds Act (ESSA).
 Each school district is expected to achieve 95 percent participation on its statewide exams.